DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 ``ELSE``	Provides alternative logic to any IF related command returning False.

-``ENDIF``	Required to end an IF/IFNOT/etc (Used in all IF.. functions).
+``ENDIF``	Required to end an IF/IFNOT/etc. (Used in all IF.. functions).

 Aliases
 ========

 ``ALIAS( name[, value] )``	Aliases assigns names to values.
 They can go anywhere in the script.
 If a value is not assigned, a unique ID will be assigned based on the alias "name" text.

 This is a simple substitution that lets you have readable names for things in your script.
-For example, instead of having to remember the VPin a turnout is connected to, give the pin number an alias and refer to it by that name.
+For example, instead of having to remember the VPin a turnout/point is connected to, give the pin number an alias and refer to it by that name.
 You can use this to name routes, values, pin numbers, or anything you need.

-If you simply need a unique identifier for an object used internally to the script, such as a turnout, route, automation, or sequence, you don't even need to provide an ID, EX-RAIL will generate one automatically when you omit the value parameter.
+If you simply need a unique identifier for an object used internally to the script, such as a turnout/point, route, automation, or sequence, you don't even need to provide an ID, EX-RAIL will generate one automatically when you omit the value parameter.
 We recommend using this for all your routes, sequences, and other internal objects so you don't have to try to remember or keep a list of numbers you've used.
 This also prevents you from assigning the same number to more than one object.

 REMEMBER: IDs for RESERVE/FREE, LATCH/UNLATCH, and pins must be explicitly defined.